-At enrollment, HCWs who are existing members of the Healthcare Worker Exposure Response and Outcomes (HERO) Registry will be instructed to log in to their existing profile, complete an informed consent form (ICF) and medical release form, and enroll.
-Eligible individuals not yet enrolled in HERO but wanting to participate in this vaccine study will be enrolled in the HERO Registry and then directed to complete the study-specific ICF and medical release form, and enroll.
-Electronic consent will be obtained by Verily's Baseline Platform, which currently supports the HERO registry.
+At enrollment, participants who are existing members of the Healthcare Worker Exposure Response and Outcomes (HERO) Registry or the Project Baseline Community Study will be instructed to log in to their existing profile, complete an informed consent form (ICF) and enroll.
+Eligible individuals not yet enrolled in HERO Registry or in the Project Baseline Community Study but wanting to participate in this vaccine study will be enrolled in either the HERO Registry or the Project Baseline Community Study and then directed to complete the study-specific ICF form, and enroll.
+Electronic consent will be obtained by Verily's a.
+FDA 21 CFR Part 11: The Baseline Platform supports electronic records and electronic signatures, maintaining rigorous access controls, audit trail, and identity verification.
+Password management.
+Verily leverages Google's password policy designed to enhance system security by encouraging users to employ strong passwords and use them properly.